 A Memorial Service for Darrell “D.F.”
 Woods, is 1:30 pm, Saturday, January 11, 2020 at the Arnett United Methodist Church.
 Services are under the direction of Ladusau-Evans Funeral Home.

-To send flowers in memory of Darrell Fred Woods, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Darrell Fred Woods, please visit our Heartfelt Sympathies Store.

 Darrell Fred Woods, 84, passed peacefully into the presence of Jesus on December 13, 2019.
 He was born to Acy Hugh Woods and Alsie Mae (Smith) Woods on a snowy May 4, 1935, in Shattuck, Oklahoma.
 His first few years of life were spent in the teacherage of Luther Hill, a small country school located between Laverne and Shattuck, OK.
 D.F. attended first and second grade there, where his mother was his second grade teacher.
 In 1943, the Woods family moved to Arnett, OK, where he graduated in the Class of 1953, serving as Sr. Class President.
 For a time after graduation, D.F. worked at Chestnut’s Feed and Grain store.